Year-End Procedure

-Inventory, however, is more complicated.
-Print the Inventory Stock and Landed Report at the end of the last business day of your financial year after you have received all the stock and entered all the sales for the day.
-This is the most accurate report of the value of inventory on hand at the end of the year.
-Once you have printed the Inventory Stock and Landed Report, you can advance the financial year and continue selling at the point of sale.
+Inventory, however, is more complex.
+Print the Inventory Stock and Landed Report at the close of the last business day of the financial year, after receiving all stock and entering all daily sales.
+This report provides the most accurate reflection of inventory value at the end of the year.
+Once the Inventory Stock and Landed Report is printed, you can proceed to advance the financial year and continue sales.

 Recommended Procedure to Complete Year-End